 This course includes an analysis of the legal, political, and economic framework that has shaped public policy toward business in the United States.
 It will include the methods as to how public policy is created and its implications for management decision making.
 The issues that this course will be concerned with are: how public policy is related to societal, community, employee, consumer, and environmental concerns and their implication for business.

-Prerequisites: MGT 363, ECO 223, LAW 203, MK 203, or permission of the instructor (same as ECO 453)
+Prerequisites: MGT 363, ECO 223, LAW 203, MK 203 (same as ECO 453)

 BA 423 ENTREPRENEURSHIP 3 CR